roopesh-nivedit/documentation-samples-md/learn-tic-tac-toe/learn-to-play-tic-tac-toe.md

 ## Gameplay

 Tic-tac-toe is an easy game to play with simple rules.
 Before starting the game, the players must choose between two symbols (X and O).
-During their turn, each player must draw their symbol on a three-by-three grid of squares.
+Each player must draw their symbol on a three-by-three grid of squares during their turn.
 The player who draws their symbol three times in a row horizontally, vertically, or diagonally wins the game.

 ![A tic-tac-toe game won by the player who chose 'X'.](assets/images/tic-tac-toe.png "Tic-tac-toe")